harryhanYuhao/linuxsetup/distros/arch/bareboneInstall.md

 #### Bootloader

-I recommend grub as the boot loader.
+I recommend grub as the boot loader with UEFI.

+After installing grub and appropriate packages, there are two lines of commands that needs to run.
+First, grubinstall and second generate grub config.

 #### Network